ssd-tutorials/multilingual/README.md

-# multilingual
+# Multilingual Content Management System with PHP, MySQL and jQuery
-Exercise files for the course Multilingual Content Management System with PHP, MySQL and jQuery
+Exercise files for the course **Multilingual Content Management System with PHP, MySQL and jQuery**